 Service animals and power scooters are allowed in the museum.

 Sign language, oral interpreters, and assisted listening devices may be requested with advance notice for tours and events.
 One week advance notice is recommended, but not required.
 Call (202) 633-5535 (voice) or email: NPMTours@si.edu to make arrangements.

 All-day paid parking is available right next to the museum at the Union Station.
-Access to the parking garage via H Street.
+Access to the parking garage via H Street NE.
 For more information about Union Station Parking Garage, call (202) 898-1950 or visit their website.

-- Enter the Post Office and proceed straight until you get to the wall.
+Enter the North Capitol Street entrance of the Post Office and proceed all the way through the Post Office until you get to the far wall.

-- The information desk attendant will send you to the nearby Security Desk, and you will be asked to leave identification until you return the wheelchair
+The information desk attendant may send you to the nearby Security Desk for the wheelchair.

 Tours & Self-guide Option